Determined.

 Hi there

-I'm Suzanne, Mary's granddaughter, the great granddaughter of Bridget, Jean and Teresa.And yes, I know; I am incredibly lucky.I've had the great joy of growing up sitting and chatting with Nana, as I know Mary, in her kitchen, in her vegie patch, down the beach... wherever she'd put up with my nattering.This year, however, she started telling me different stories from the ones I'd heard before.
+I'm Suzanne, Mary's granddaughter, the great granddaughter of Bridget, Jean and Teresa.And yes, I know; I am incredibly lucky.I've had the great joy of growing up sitting and chatting with Nana, as I know Mary, in her kitchen, in her vegie patch, down the beach... wherever she'd put up with my nattering.In 2023, however, she started telling me different stories from the ones I'd heard before.
 And she started asking questions.
 Big ones.So I went hunting for answers, thinking I knew who her mother was and that I had to find her father.
-Turns out, the far more interesting question has been: who was Teresa, Nana Patterson, Mum?This journey is ongoing and I'm a long way from done finding Nana's answers, but she is hosting Christmas lunch soon and I have to have something to show by then, so what's up here, is what I know today, 5 December 2023.Throughout this journey, it has been the tiniest of clues that have revealed the biggest and most important truths.
+Turns out, the far more interesting question has been: who was Teresa, Nana Patterson, Mum?This journey is ongoing and I'm a long way from done finding Nana's answers.
+Beautiful Nana passed away on New Years Eve 2024, just after sunrise and surrounded by her four beautiful children and me.
+We miss her terribly.
+How very lucky we are to grieve her loss at 92 as deeply as we do.
+To not be able to just say, good innings, though it was one.
+To feel that we didn’t get enough time with her.Throughout this journey, it has been the tiniest of clues that have revealed the biggest and most important truths.
 So, if you're here, and if you have any rumours about Bridget, or Mary's father, or Jean, or about anything at all to do with the Flynn family, Quinn family, Nana or Teresa, then please reach out - you can get directly to me via email on all the links on this page.Thank you.

 Nana (Mary) and me - talking all about her life, August 2023, MelbourneMain image throughout: Mary Patterson, aged around 18